Champions League: Frankfurt, Napoli ultras clash despite ban – DW – 03/15/2023

 The majority arrived by train on Tuesday night and were taken by bus under police escort to the Royal Hotel Continental on the seafront in central Naples.
-They were joined on Wednesday morning by a further 100 fans.
+They were joined on Wednesday morning by another 100 fans.

 Around midday on Wednesday, with their numbers swelled to around 600, the Frankfurt fans left the hotel and marched along the promenade, closely watched by Italian anti-terrorist police.
 When it began to rain in the afternoon, they sheltered at cafes on the Piazza del Gesu.